Reviews You Can Rely On

 camping stove - to evaluate wind resistance, we use a box fan to simulate wind, and...

 To evaluate wind resistance, we use a box fan to simulate wind, and measure how long it takes for each stove to boil 1 liter of water in our trusty kettle.
+Credit: Mary Witlacil

 Look at that large burner!
 With the right camping stove, you won't have to wait long to bring your water to a boil or have your oil sizzling for the perfect stir-fry.
+Credit: Kate Pitts

 Camp Chef truly dominates in this category, with their Pro 60X averaging 4 minutes 46 seconds, with two 30,000 BTU burners.
 One thing to note is that the Pro 60X boiled water significantly slower in the windy test — taking 5 minutes 40 seconds — whereas it took 3 minutes 53 seconds in the windless test.
-This owes, in part, to the stove having fairly minimal windscreens and a wide gap between the cooking grate and the burners.
+This owes, in part, to the stove having fairly minimal wind screens and a wide gap between the cooking grate and the burners.

 camping stove - the mountaineer has burners nestled deep in the frame, which...

 The Mountaineer has burners nestled deep in the frame, which combined with thick windscreens, help this stove offer great wind resistance.
+Credit: Jared Ross

 camping stove - with tight windscreens and slightly recessed burners, the everest 2x...

 With tight windscreens and slightly recessed burners, the Everest 2x delivered unbeatable performance in the wind.
+Credit: Kate Pitts

 What is clear is that high BTUs don't always correlate with faster boil times when it is windy.
 By contrast, stoves with lower BTUs that feature tight, well-sealed windscreens and burners situated close to the cooking grates did much better in both our wind resistance and boil tests.
-However, the combination of less power and poor wind resistance or lack of a windscreen did reduce ratings in this category.
+However, the combination of less power and poor wind resistance, or a lack of a windscreen, did reduce ratings in this category.
 If you boil your water in a separate device like a Jetboil, boil times may not matter so much to you.
 We heavily weighted the metric for boiling time because a faster boil in windy and windless conditions generally means quicker meals, faster coffee, broader versatility, and more efficient fuel use.
 However, the importance of this metric depends on your cooking style and preferences.

 camping stove - while the l-shaped wind screens on the pinnable pro 2 create more...

 While the L-shaped wind screens on the Pinnable Pro 2 create more space for cookware handles, they fail to provide sufficient wind resistance.
+Credit: Mary Witlacil

 Fuel Efficiency

 To measure fuel efficiency, we begin each round of stove testing with a fresh fuel canister.
 We weighed the fuel canister before and after our wind test, then weighed it again following the windless test.
-We always conduct the windy test first because stoves burn more fuel for longer in the presence of wind, and as the fuel canister empties, it becomes less efficient.
+We always conduct the windy test first because stoves burn more fuel for longer in the wind, and as the fuel canister empties, they become less efficient.
 For the windy test, we wanted to give each stove as much of an advantage as possible.
 After we have the pre-test, mid-test, and post-test fuel canister weights, we subtract the mid-test weight from the pre-test weight to determine the amount of fuel used in the windy test.
 Then, we calculate the difference between the mid-test and post-test weights to determine fuel usage during the windless test.
 To round out our analysis, we determine the percentage of fuel used in the windy and windless tests.
 We then rank stoves based on the average of the two scores.

 camping stove - the camp chef mountaineer did quite well in the windy and wind-free...

 The Camp Chef Mountaineer did quite well in the windy and wind-free boil tests, with minimal difference in time.
+Credit: Mary Witlacil

 camping stove - the windscreens, recessed burners, and full-size drip pan coalesce...

 The windscreens, recessed burners, and full-size drip pan coalesce to make the Pro 60x more wind resistant than other freestanding stoves.
+Credit: Mary Witlacil

 Simmering Ability